DenverArtMuseum/her-brush/content/exhibition/taking.md

 {{< q-figure id="2018-165" class="right-column" >}}

 Taking the tonsure is the ceremonial shaving of one’s hair to join a Buddhist monastic order.
 It was a symbolic act of leaving one’s past behind.
-In fact, becoming a nun literally translates to “leaving one’s home” (*shukke* 出家).
+In fact, becoming a nun literally translates to “leaving one’s home” (*shukke* <span lang="ja">出家</span>).

 Tonsure did not mean, however, relinquishing one’s autonomy.
 On the contrary, it offered a form of liberation from societal expectations, such as The Three Obediences (of a woman to her father, husband, and son).
 It also enabled nuns to travel freely in times of state-imposed restrictions, which especially impacted women.
 Above all, it allowed them the freedom to pursue their art.